lawrie/MuraxArduino/README.md

 You need both USB connections to the Blackice II board, as /dev/ttyUSB0 is used for uploading programs from the Arduino IDE and for the Arduino console.

+As with other implementations of Arduino, the CPU is reset and the Arduino program restarts when a program is uploaded, an Arduino console is opened, or another connection is made to /dev/ttyUSB0, but the syncronisation with the Arduino console is not perfect -see "Bugs" below.

 ### CPU

 The CPU is the Vexriscv Risc-V 32-bit SpinalHDL implementation running at 50Mhz.
 See [MuraxArduino.scala](https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/MuraxArduino.scala) for the configuration used for the CPU.